BareBits/deploy_bitcart_liquidity/README.md

 # deploy_bitcart_liquidity
-Bitcard liquidity helper helper :)
+A simple shell script to deploy Bitcart and liquidity helper in one command